ga-wdi-quizzes/week-08/README.md

 Of the three following options, which is the most "correct" way of organizing the files that make up an Angular app?
 Why is this option considered "better" than the other two?

 **Your answer:**
+B - because each module has its html and js in one directory
 > ...